iamspark1e/koaw/README.md

 ### cors

 The function `cors` is just so simple, you can pass only `true`, and all CORS configuration will work as default.
 If you want additional config, you can refer [cors in express.js](https://www.npmjs.com/package/cors)

+## Q & A

+### Q: Why not continuous maintain `@arctome/worker-scaffold` ?

+A: The reason is very simple. `WorkerScaffold` is based on `Response` type detection, every step you need construct a new `Response`, which needs a lot of code.
+Also, construct a `Response` is not an easy way for a Router package, plenty of detection, plenty of clone and re-construction, made the code of core very difficult to maintain.
+Therefore, I create this package to replace the "old way".

+> Another reason is that I want to extract the plugins not indispensable.
+That will allow more plugins developed by community.

+### Q: Performance ?

+A: Not test for now.
+Will be added soon.